 What are the test ceilings for Exact tests?

 JCQ Form 8 requires that, for each test used in the assessment, the ‘Test ceiling’ is entered on the form.
 Teachers are sometimes puzzled about this, because they are unsure whether this refers to a score or an age limit.
 The JCQ AARA states that:

-The candidate’s chronological age must be less than the ‘ceiling’ of the test, unless no test is published for the candidate’s age.
-[JCQ AARA, 2019-20, section 7.5.8]
+The candidate’s chronological age must be less than the ‘ceiling’ of the test, unless there is no test published for the candidate’s age.
+[JCQ AARA, 2022-23, section 7.5.8]

 ‘Test ceiling’ should refer to the maximum age for which the test has been standardised.
 In the case of all the tests in Exact, this is 24 years 11 months.
 This is what should be entered on Form 8.

 Occasionally, students older than 24 years 11 months need to be assessed for exam access arrangements.
 In this event, please see the answer to the FAQ ‘Can Exact be used to assess students over the age of 24 years 11 months?’

 By way of further explanation, the term ‘test ceiling’ as used in psychometrics typically refers to the highest score that is obtainable on a given test rather than the upper age limit is the test.
 The term is derived from the concept of a ‘ceiling effect’, and has been defined as:

 “In statistics and measurement theory, an artificial upper limit on the value that a variable can attain, causing the distribution of scores to be skewed.
 For example, the distribution of scores on an ability test will be skewed by a ceiling effect if the test is much too easy for many of the respondents and many of them obtain perfect scores.”
 [Colman, A. M. (2008) A Dictionary of Psychology.
 Oxford University Press, 2008]